 Trash bags are another thing I no longer need to purchase at the store.
 Since we now buy fewer cans, boxes and convenience mixes our trash output has been drastically reduced.

-So if plastic is going to come into our home despite my best efforts, I’ll at least make sure they get used.
+So if plastic is going to come into our home despite my best efforts, I’ll at least make sure they get reused.
 And I’ll use them to replace a plastic item I used to buy – trash bags.

 I’m thrilled that I no longer have a large, ugly, bulky trash can pretending to be a mammoth decorator item in my kitchen!

-Convenience Mixes Are GONE!
+Easy Homemade Convenience Mixes

 Commercially-produced convenience items are rarely used here now.
-I’ve found it’s super easy to whip up convenience items on my own
+I’ve found it’s super easy to whip up convenience items on my own.

-Plus the taste simply cannot be matched by commercial frosting sold stores in a chunky disposable plastic tub.
+I just stir everything together in only 1 minute!
+Plus it doesn’t come in a chunky disposable plastic tub.
 There’s precious little trash when I make this quick homemade frosting myself.

-The benefit here is that all of these items are made with ingredients I already have in my kitchen!
+All of these items are made with ingredients I already have in my kitchen!